-physical environment of the industry the state serves as a summary of the history of play: A larger stock of know-how indicates that-on average-a firm has won more sales than its rival, with the likely reason being that the firm has charged lower prices.
+The existence of sunspots and the fact that these equilibria persist for $\rho \approx 1$ suggests that the concept of MPE is richer than one may have thought.
+Besides describing the physical environment of the industry, the state serves as a summary of the history of play: A larger stock of know-how indicates that-on average-a firm has won more sales than its rival, with the likely reason being that the firm has charged lower prices.
 Hence, by conditioning their current behavior on the state, firms implicitly condition on the history of play.
-The difference with a subgame perfect equilibrium is that there firms have the entire history of play at their disposal whereas here they have but a crude indication of it.
-Nevertheless, "barely" payoff-relevant state variables (such as firms' stocks of know-how if $\rho \approx 1$) open the door for bootstrap-type equilibria as familiar from repeated games to arise in Markov-perfect settings.
+The difference with a subgame perfect equilibrium is that there firms have the entire history of play at their disposal, whereas here they have but a crude indication of it.
+Nevertheless, "barely" payoff-relevant state variables (such as firms' stocks of know-how if $\rho \approx 1$) open the door for bootstrap-type equilibria, which are familiar from repeated games, to arise in Markov-perfect settings.

-In sum, accounting for organizational forgetting in a model of learning-by-doing leads to multiple equilibria and a rich array of pricing behaviors.
+In sum, accounting for organizational forgetting in a model of learning-bydoing leads to multiple equilibria and a rich array of pricing behaviors.
 In the next section we explore what these behaviors entail for industry dynamics, both in the short run and in the long run.